guy-dar/stallion/README.md

 Note: Typing wrong commands can get offensive.

 ### Peek Box
-the Peek Box is used as a substitute for the standard find operation.
+The Peek Box is used as a substitute for the standard find operation.
-It allows you peek at different locations without leaving current.
+It allows you to peek at different locations without leaving the current.
-Ideally, it should allow you to view definitions, references, theorems, and other parts of the document without the burden of context switching.
+Ideally, it should allow you to review definitions, references, theorems, and other parts of the document without the burden of context switching.

 ### Double Slash
 Select text and double-click `/`.
 This will invoke a double slash operation.
 Naively it will just `fpeek` the selected text.
 With specific keywords, it is supposed to present some more advanced behavior (*intelligent peeking*) yet to be developed.